htcondor/htcondor/docs/version-history/development-release-series-89.rst

   starting with the number ``0``.
   :ticket:`7641`

+- Fixed a bug introduced in 8.9.3 that cause the `condor_chirp` tool to crash when passed the argument getfile
+  :ticket:`7612`

 - Add ``OMP_THREAD_LIMIT`` to list of environment variable to let program like ``R`` know the maximum number of threads it should use.
   :ticket:`7649`